levrex/EHR-Clustering-RA/README.md

 * `src/3_downstream/*`: Features scripts for downstream analysis like Bootstrapping or SHAP experiment
 * `TSNE/*`: The interactive TSNE plots are stored here (Blinded)

+## Contact
+If you experience difficulties with implementing the pipeline or if you have any other questions feel free to send me an e-mail.
+You can contact me on: t.d.maarseveen@lumc.nl